Skip to main content

 {'soil_electrical_conductivity': 2, 'battery': 2}

-5. Running the function
+3. Running the UbiFunction

 During the development process, you will want to test your function to see if you are on the right track towards the desired output.
 To do so, click on the "save & run test” button.
 This will bring up a modal screen requesting some input data to test it with.
 Enter a JSON dictionary of sample inputs if required.
 The console will display the function’s output and logs.
 You may leave this blank if your function does not require an input.

-In the case of Ubidots default sample function, enter the JSON payload below containing the parameters you look to pass through the HTTP GET request:
+In the case of Ubidots' default sample function, enter the below JSON payload containing the parameters you look to pass through the HTTP GET request:

 {